surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Dashboard Lookup Filters

-**5.** Lookup by adding lookup you can refer set of query or list of items in filters.
+**5.** By adding lookup you can refer set of query or list of items in filters.
 - **Lookup name** name of the lookup field
 - **Lookup Type**  refers to item or query type
 - **Test Lookup** to test the lookup